 Parivaar was started by Vinayak Lohani (an alumnus of IIT Kharagpur and IIM Calcutta), who, inspired by spiritual and humanistic ideals of Swami Vivekananda, decided to devote his entire life for serving 'Divine in Man' as taught by Swami Vivekananda.
 Vinayak Lohani gave up the prospect of highly lucrative corporate career by not taking any placement from IIM.
 Immediately after passing out of IIM in 2003, with just 3 children in a small rented building with almost no financial resources, Vinayak started Parivaar.
 Till the level of 15children at Parivaar, he used to take some lectures for students appearing for Management entrance examinations and through that could meet the expenses.
 Gradually people began to be inspired by this dedicated service and started to support the initiative andthe number of children at Parivaar grew.
 At the end of 2004, Parivaar could purchase its own land to develop its permanent campus called Parivaar Ashram.
-Parivaar's mission and theme began to attract dedicated youth, many of whom joined Parivaar Ashram as resident workers and began to become bearers of thismission.
+Parivaar's mission and theme began to become bearers of thismission.